China has passed a controversial national security law in Hong Kong. Here's what you need to know - KEYT | KCOY

 China has passed a controversial national security law in Hong Kong.
 Here’s what you need to know

-On June 30, China has passed a sweeping national security law for Hong Kong that has sparked protest, fear and controversy in the semi-autonomous city.
+On June 30, China passed a controversial national security law for Hong Kong that lends Beijing sweeping new powers over the semi-autonomous city.

-Critics say the law, which in some cases could overide Hong Kong’s own legal processes, marks an erosion of the city’s precious civil and political freedoms; the Chinese and local governments argue it’s necessary to curb unrest and uphold mainland sovereignty.
+Critics say the law, which wasn’t revealed to the public until after it was passed, marks an erosion of the city’s precious civil and political freedoms; the Chinese and local governments argue it’s necessary to curb unrest and uphold mainland sovereignty.

-Everything has unfolded at breakneck speed.
-Beijing only introduced the proposal a month ago, and the law is expected to go into effect immediately, according to Chinese state media.

-Here’s what you need to know about the bill — and what it means for the city.
+Here’s what you need to know about the law — and what it means for the city.

 What is the law, and who’s behind it?